w3f/polkadot-wiki/docs/learn/learn-parachains.md

 ## Definition of a Parachain

-A parachain is an application-specific data structure that is globally coherent and can be validated by the validators of the Relay Chain.
-They take their name from the concept of parallelized chains that run parallel to the Relay Chain.
+A parachain is an application-specific data structure that is globally coherent and can be validated by the validators of the relay chain.
+They take their name from the concept of parallelized chains that run parallel to the relay chain.
 Most commonly, a parachain will take the form of a blockchain, but there is no specific need for them to be actual blockchains.

 ![One parachain](../assets/one-parachain.png)